vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **NOTE**: The lab virtual machine environment is configured with the Resource group named **@lab.CloudResourceGroup(ResourceGroup1).Name**.
 The Azure resources created by the Azure Resource Manager template will use the same **Region** that is used by the resource group.
 This field is read-only.

-1. In the **Your ID** field, enter a unique ID value using a "YourInitialsYYMMDD: pattern:
+1. In the **Your ID** field, enter a unique ID value that includes your initials followed by the current date (using a "YourInitialsYYMMDD" pattern).

     The first part of your unique ID will be your initials in lower-case.
 The second part will be the last two digits of the current year, the current numeric month, and the current numeric day.
 For example: ccj220101